openshift/openshift-origin-design/web-console/project-details/storage-metrics.md

 - Add a column **Used** between the **Status** and **Capacity** columns.
 - The units should match between the **Used** and **Capacity** columns for easy comparison.
 - Because it's possible that not all storage classes will have the capacity consumed metric, field-level help should be used in the column header to explain why some rows may not have an entry in that column.
-- If that metric is not available for a PVC, two dashes `--` should appear in the **Used** column for that row.
+- If that metric is not available for a storage class, `N/A` should appear in the **Used** column for that row.

 ## Storage Details Page